 When the Administration sought to investigate those burning Teslas and dealerships by protesters, Rep. Dan Goldman (D., N.Y.) denounced it as a “political weaponization” of the legal system.

-Lander continues to attack Goldman over his inherited wealth and for pouring huge amounts of his own money into the race, despite Lander outspending him on campaign money.
+Lander continues to attack Goldman over his inherited wealth and for pouring huge amounts of his own money into the race.
+Despite the dismal polling, Goldman has outspent Lander in the campaign, vowing to match every donated dollar with his own money.

 It is shaping up as the ultimate race of the socialist wing of Mamdani and Bernie Sanders with Lander versus the Establishment with Goldman.